tech-equity-justice/tej-app-project/README.md

 1. **Prepare your submission** - Once you have completed your project, you can submit your code using one of the following two methods:

    a.
-Submit as a public github repository (this is the preferred way)
+Submit as a private github repository (this is the preferred way)

    - create a git repository as _firstname-lastname_; for example, if your name is `meera rai`, then the git repository name should be `meera-rai`.
+It can also be a variation such as `meera-rai-1`
    - checkin all your code to the repository
    - create a github account (if you don't have one)
-   - push your repository as a public repository to your github account. e.g. if your github userid is `mrai`, then the github url for the repo will be: https://github.com/mrai/meera-rai
+   - push your repository as a private repository to your github account. e.g. if your github userid is `mrai`, then the github url for the repo will be: https://github.com/mrai/meera-rai
+   - add [su-de-sh](https://github.com/su-de-sh) as collaborator to this private repository.
+Follow instructions here on [adding collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)
    - **_BONUS_**: use github pages to host the pages from this github repository (instructions below under [RESOURCES](#resources))
    - **_DOUBLE BONUS_**: if you get to **LEVEL-4** and above, use any service to deploy your server.
 For Node.js, [render](https://render.com/) is one option (instructions below under [RESOURCES](#resources))